sebulo/PuTT/README.md

 # Coarse-To-Fine Tensor Trains for Compact Visual Representations
 ## [Project page](https://sebulo.github.io/PuTT_website/) |  [Paper](https://link-to-paper)

-This repository offers a PyTorch implementation of the "Coarse-To-Fine Tensor Trains for Compact Visual Representations" method, described in our [paper](https://link-to-paper).
-It features our Prolongation Upsampling Tensor Train (PuTT) approach, designed for learning compact Quantized Tensor Train representations of large dimensional tensors, e.g. images, volumes.
+This repository offers a PyTorch implementation of the "Coarse-To-Fine Tensor Trains for Compact Visual Representations" method, described in our [paper](https://link-to-paper) and published in the proceedings of the International Conference on Machine Learning (ICML) 2024.
+It features our Prolongation Upsampling Tensor Train (PuTT) approach, designed for learning compact Quantized Tensor Train representations of large dimensional tensors, e.g., images, and volumes.

 ## Repository Structure
 The repository is organized into two main components: